lameski/rgbweeddetection/README.md

 # rgbweeddetection
-A dataset of RGB images from carrot seedlings with weed.
+A dataset of RGB images from carrot seedlings with weeds.

 The dataset can be used freely for non-commercial applications.
 For any additional information please contact: Petre Lameski (lameski@finki.ukim.mk)